Interfaces

 julia> add_to_groups(Matrix, :user)

-Remove a matrix type from all groups.
+julia> remove_from_group(Matrix, :user)TypedMatrices.remove_from_all_groups — Functionremove_from_all_groups(type)Remove a matrix type from all groups.
 If a group is empty, it will be deleted.

-See also add_to_groups
+See also add_to_groups, remove_from_group.

 Examples

-Save matrices to a group.
+julia> remove_from_all_groups(Matrix)TypedMatrices.save_group — Functionsave_group(group, file_name)Save matrices to a group.

-can be Group
+group can be Group or symbol.

-See also load_group
+See also load_group.

 Examples